 To effectively control the automation framework we need to keep track of it, hence the version control system is required to achieve this.
 Have the framework integrated with the version control.

 Also we need to run the regression suite continuously to ensure that the tests are running fine and the application functionality is as expected, hence the continuous integration system is required to support for execution of the and results monitoring.

-If we build the Robust Automation framework with the above capabilities, we gain the below benefits
+If we build the Robust Test Automation framework with the above capabilities, we gain the below benefits

 - Increase product reliability – Accurate, efficient, automated regression tests – reduce risks